Agilbay04/blog-app/README.md

 ## Database setup

-In this project, the database uses a Docker container and the ORM uses Prisma.
+This project uses a PostgreSQL database that is containerized using Docker, and the ORM uses Prisma.

 ```bash
 # create container database